wenyan-lang/ide/README.md

 ## Embed IDE

 You can embed the Online IDE into your own website by using [iframe](https://www.w3schools.com/tags/tag_iframe.asp).
+You can check out the [live demo](https://ide.wy-lang.org/embed_demo) for more details.

 ```html
 <iframe src="https://ide.wy-lang.org/embed" height="300" width="500"></iframe>